jaknie/selenium/README.md

 # selenium

 This is example project of automation tests written in Selenium using Java and Page Object Model/Page Factory.
-I've written this as a part of my self-studying.